-Cultural Resources were evaluated by a review of the NPS Cultural Landscape Inventory and Historic Resources Study, pertinent archeological surveys and literature, and the assessment of historic photos housed at the Santa Barbara Public Library and the Santa Cruz Island Foundation.
+Cultural Resources were evaluated by a review of the NPS Cultural Landscape Inventory and Historic Resources Study, pertinent archeological surveys and literature, and the assessment of historic photos housed at the Santa Barbara Public Library and the Santa Cruz Island Foundation

-2.1.1.2 Public involvement
+2.1.1.2 Public Involvement

-In accordance with NEPA and Directors Order-12 the Park solicited public input to assist with identifying significant environmental issues and developing a range of reasonable alternative methods for ecological restoration.
 A preliminary public input meeting was conducted at Prisoners Harbor on Santa Cruz Island on April 5, 2007 with individuals and organizations known to have a stake in the management of the project area.
-A Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) and conduct public scoping was published in the Federal Register on June 11, 2008, followed by a press release announcing public scoping distributed to 75 media outlets.
-A public scoping letter announcing the proposed project was mailed to 240 individuals, agencies, and organizations.
-Two open houses were held.
-Information, photographs, maps, announcements, results of public scoping, and other information were posted on the Channel Islands National Park website and the NPS planning website.
+A Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) and formally initiate public scoping was published in the Federal Register on June 11, 2008, followed by a press release announcing public scoping distributed to 75 media outlets.
+A public scoping letter updating the proposed project was mailed to 240 individuals, agencies, and organizations.
+Two Open Houses were held; one on July 1, 2008 at the Channel Islands National Park Visitors Center and one on July 2, 2008 at the Santa Barbara Public Library Information, photographs, maps, announcements, results of public scoping, and other information were posted on the Channel Islands National Park website and the NPS planning website.
 Input from the public was used to refine the purpose, objectives, and alternatives.
 This is discussed in more detail in Chapter 5.